DEVOTIONALS

 We can create negative reputations, but we can also create positive

-reputations.
-If we are dishonest, then people will say that we cannot
+ones.
+If we are dishonest, then people will say we can’t be trusted.

 Reputations are established in little things and grow with bigger things.

-For instance, if someone loans us a dollar and we pay it back, then they
+For instance, if someone loans us a dollar and we pay it back, they will

-only return it, but it is in the same condition it was when they loaned it
+not only return it, but it is in the same condition as it was when they

 When it comes to Christians, being trustworthy is important for many